Apheresis

-Apheresis (ἀφαίρεσις (aphairesis, "a taking away")) is a medical technology in which the blood of a person is passed through an apparatus that separates out one particular constituent and returns the remainder to the circulation.
+Apheresis (ἀφαίρεσις (aphairesis, "a taking away")) is a medical technology in which the blood of a person is passed through an apparatus that separates one particular constituent and returns the remainder to the circulation.
 It is thus an extracorporeal therapy.

-One of the uses of apheresis is for collecting stem cells.
+One of the uses of apheresis is for collecting hematopoietic stem cells.

 Method

 Depending on the substance that is being removed, different processes are employed in apheresis.
 If separation by density is required, centrifugation is the most common method.
 Other methods involve absorption onto beads coated with an absorbent material and filtration.

 The centrifugation method can be divided into two basic categories: